hychn/hychn.github.io/md/A.study_guide.md

 * (Research) Questions, (Research) Problems

 # Motivation
+* Internal vs External Motivation
+* Inspiration
+  * Find reasons why it is interesting
+  * I want to see the connections and how it works and understand it :)
+* Showmanship and Craftsmanship
+  * To take pride in one's work
 * If you want something, you must go after it with all your might and capacity.
 * You musted be obessed.
 Focused
 * Problems are like training drills.
 To review your mastery of the material.